Sukumu/one-click-hugo-cms/site/content/products/_index.md

 ---
-title: 'Media & Motion Picture Production.'
+title: "Media & Motion Picture Production."
-type: 'products'
+type: "products"
 image: /img/products-jumbotron.jpg
-heading: What we offer
+heading: "What we offer"
 description: >-
   Nanjala Media determines how best to present a proposed program and select writers, actors, and any other personnel to carry out the processes involved in the production.
 We oversee the design, coordination and sets-up of on-location and studio shoots, including equipment selection, transport, setup, lighting, audio and video recording.
 intro: